wneessen/go-mail-website/content/en/_index.md

 ---
-title: Foo bar
+title: Welcome
-description: >
+description: Welcome
-  Yadaa foo bar blubb

-  Some more text
 ---

-Test
+This is the english page